jina-ai/fastapi-serve/examples/file_handling/README.md

 ## 📁 Manage your Files with Jina Blob Storage

-Jina Blob Storage offers a hassle-free way to handle user file uploads and downloads, abstracting away the complexity of managing file storage.
+Jina Blob Storage, through the `JinaBlobStorage` class, provides a simple yet powerful solution for managing file storage in your FastAPI applications.
+With built-in features for uploading, downloading, retrieving info, listing, and deleting files, it streamlines the process of managing user files, saving you the complexity of handling storage yourself.

 ### 🧠 Langchain RetrievalQA Example on PDF Documents